xlsson/bth-editor-server/README.md

 ### Integration tests
 Tests are done using Mocha with the chai and chai-http libraries.
 A local test database is created when the tests are run, to avoid corrupting the production database.
 The tests are hooked up to the Github CI: Github Actions, which run the tests whenever the repo is pushed.
 The test script `npm test` uses the `--invert` and `--grep` flags, and takes one parameter.
 The tests will exclude any test including the parameter value in its description.
 For example, `npm test "PDF"` will exclude any tests with PDF in its description.
 That command is run when tests are performed using the Github Actions CI.
 Ro run all test, use `npm test ""`.

-Github Actions CI status and workflow file: https://github.com/xlsson/bth-editor-server/actions
+Github Actions CI status and workflow file available here: https://github.com/xlsson/bth-editor-server/actions

+`npm run clean` wipes the `./node_modules` folder and deletes `./package-lock.json`

+`npm run clean-tests` runs `npm run clean`, `npm install` and `npm test`

 ### API
 The following routes are available: